 Every plant requires certain nutrients to grow, but feeding butterfly bushes is generally not required.
 The shrubs grow well on average soil as long as it is well drained.
 Many experts suggest that there is no reason to start fertilizing a butterfly bush, as the plant will grow and bloom perfectly well without feeding.

 However, if your butterfly bush is growing in poor soil, you may want to consider some type of fertilizer.
 The best fertilizer for butterfly bushes may be as simple as organic compost.

 If you decide that to start feeding butterfly bushes in your garden, you may wonder what is the best fertilizer for butterfly bushes.
 While “best” depends on individual judgment, many gardeners opt to use organic compost as mulch, since it nourishes the soil and, in that way, ends up fertilizing a butterfly bush.

 Organic compost from the garden store or, better yet, your backyard compost bin, enriches the soil you spread it on by adding fertility and organic content.
-Used as a mulch (spread in a 3-inch layer on the soil beneath a plant all the way out to the drip line), it also keeps down weeds and locks in moisture to the soil.
+Used as a mulch (spread in a 3-inch (7.5 cm.) layer on the soil beneath a plant all the way out to the drip line), also keeps down weeds and locks in moisture to the soil.